 Seeds planted in June will flower in August.
 They grow slowly the first five weeks.
-Plants need moisture at all times.
+Celosia needs moisture at all times.
 One severe drying out will kill many of the small roots.
 Weeds also are detrimental because of the root system.

 When planting in rows, scatter the seed thinly.
 Press down firmly with a board, but do not otherwise cover them.
 Seed will not sprout until the soil is warm.
 When the plants are six inches high, transplant so that they will stand 8-10″ inches apart.

 Few diseases bother Celosia.
-Good cultural practices will help avoid the two primary ones: powdery mildew and fungal leaf spot.
+Good cultural practices will help avoid the two primary ones: the disease of powdery mildew and the fungal disease leaf spot.

 Use drip or soaker hoses for irrigation as watering overhead, encourages the spread of disease.
 In severe cases, remove and throw away diseased plants.

 You’ll find several varieties of Celosia plants on the market.